-The Company held cash and cash equivalents of USD 706,104/- as at 31st December 2020 (as at 31st December 2019: USD 370,461/-).
+The Company held cash at the bank including fixed deposits amounting to US\$ 9,071,477/- as at 31st December 2022 (2021: USD 11,309,609/-).
 The Company limits its exposure to credit risk by maintaining its cash balances in selected banks.

-The Company has not recognised any allowance for impairment for the bank balance based on the materiality ground.
+The Company has not recognized any allowance for impairment for the bank balance based on the materiality ground.